sqlectron/sqlectron-core/README.md

 * **Linux** (`$XDG_CONFIG_HOME` or `~/.config`) + `/Sqlectron`
 * **Windows** (`$LOCALAPPDATA` or `%USERPROFILE%\AppData\Local`) + `\Sqlectron\Config`

+> You can overwrite the directory used by setting the `SQLECTRON_CONFIG` environment variable to the desired directory.

 > For older versions it was stored as `.sqlectron.json` at the user's home directory (`~/` osx and linux; `%userprofile%` windows ).

 Although you can change this file manually, most of time you should not worry about it because SQLECTRON will manage the configuration for you.